 Before the first video conferencing visit with your counselor, you will be educated on security best practices in order to ensure the highest level of privacy and security possible.

 Contingency management is a type of behavioral therapy in which individuals are rewarded for evidence of positive behavior change.
 In our program, we pay cash rewards to members for successfully completing assigned tasks and appointments.
-We also reward abstinence, with increasing incentives for each consecutive negative drug screen you complete.
-While the exact neurological systems aren’t fully understood, contingency management engages the brain’s reward system, providing a dopamine hit not unlike what drugs provide.
+We also reward abstinence, with increasing incentives for each consecutive negative drug or alcohol screen you complete.
+While the exact neurological systems aren’t fully understood, contingency management engages the brain’s reward system, providing a dopamine hit a little like what drugs provide.

 What happens at my intake appointment?